abh1navv/learning-notes/LearningToLearn.md

     - Capture your streaks at dontbreakthechain.com
 10. **System vs Goals**
     - System - do something regularly with the objective that you are improving
-    - Goal - end result - rigid objective - define a deadline and an objective to acheive by that deadline
+    - Goal - end result - rigid objective - define a deadline and an objective to achieve by that deadline
     - Balance out both techniques
 11. **Senses**
     - Imagery in your mind helps